marlar-tz/Fake-News-Detection/README.md

 # Fake News Detection Project

-This title of the project is Fake News Detection and it follows the CM3060 Natural Language Processing template.
+The title of the project is Fake News Detection and it follows the CM3060 Natural Language Processing template.

 ## Table of contents